lironperel/Movies-Db-React/README.md

-# Movies-Db-React
+# Movies Database created with ReactJS
+This is a ReactJs App
-ReactJs App using OMDB API - Add/Edit/Delete movies
+* created using OMDB API
+* Add/Edit/Delete movies